neondatabase/website/content/docs/extensions/pg_partman.md

 `pg_partman` only supports creating partitions that are number or time-based, with each partition covering a range of values.
 However, this simplifies the process of creating and managing partitions.

-## Example: partitioning user-activity data
+## Example: Partitioning user-activity data

 Consider a social media platform that tracks user interactions in their website application, such as likes, comments, and shares.
 The data is stored in a table called `user_activities`, where `activity_type` stores the type of activity and the other columns store additional information about the activity.